ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 Once ORB-SLAM3 has loaded the vocabulary, press space in the rosbag tab.

-**Remark:** For rosbags from TUM-VI dataset, some play issue may appear due to chunk size.
+**Remark:** For rosbags from TUM-VI dataset, some play issues may appear due to chunk size.
 One possible solution is to rebag them with the default chunk size, for example:
   ```
   rosrun rosbag fastrebag.py dataset-room1_512_16.bag dataset-room1_512_16_small_chunks.bag
   ```